mishrababhishek/chatbot/Readme.md

 - **React**: a popular JavaScript library for building user interfaces.
 - **Tailwind CSS**: a utility-first CSS framework used to design and style the user interface.

-## App.js

-This is the main file for the frontend of the JIT Chatbot.
-It contains the state for the chatbox and the functions to toggle the chatbox window.

-## Chatbox.js

-This file contains the logic for the chatbox window, including sending and receiving messages and handling actions.

-## Chat.js

-This file contains the logic for individual chat messages, including distinguishing between server and client messages and displaying related actions.

-## Info.js

-This file contains the information about the JIT Chatbot and the components used to build it.

 ## Authors

 - [Abhishek Mishra](https://github.com/mishrababhishek)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.